 Buckland Nursery is part of Acorn class which is made up of Foundation Stage children in two age ranges: Reception (F1) and Nursery (F2).
-Both ages are integrated in to one classroom setting in the morning session, whilst in the afternoon, F1 children are taught as a smaller group.
+Both ages are integrated in to one classroom setting.
 It is a unique setting which allows Nursery children a taste of early school life, with an experienced teacher and dedicated team of support staff.

 Children who have spent a year as F2 children in Acorns, make the transition into F1 and full-time school life, seamlessly, as a result of this unique set up.
 They benefit enormously from being confident, happy learners at the very start of their school careers.

 Whilst we are unable to guarantee school places for Nursery children as admissions are controlled by the local authority on behalf of the Faringdon Academy of Schools, we actively support all applications from parents whose children have attended the Nursery and Buckland Nursery children gain priority to attend the school over those applying through distance only.